 When the husband filed his complaint for modification 2013, he asked the court to terminate his alimony obligation, terminate his obligation to reimburse her for the cost of health insurance payments, and terminate his obligation to provide life insurance for her benefit.

-While a logical arguments, the SJC came to a different conclusion.
+While a logical argument, the SJC came to a different conclusion.
 The SJC opined that legislative intent cannot be determined by review of a single provision within an act.
 Rather, the act must be reviewed as a whole.
 Although Mr. Rodman’s argument had some merit, when assessing the act as a whole, the counter argument was more pursuasive.

 The Rodman case is a great example of the importance of having a competent, knowledgeable divorce and family law attorney by your side.
 There are various issues to be resolved in any divorce, and there is complexity with each.
 I encourage you to continue reading and educating yourself on Massachusetts alimony and divorce law.
 However, there is no substitute for an attorney consultation, which we offer at no charge.
 Call 978-225-9030 to schedule your consultation today.